SachinSaligram/alexa-scrum-bot/Alexa-Deploy/DEPLOY.md

 ### Deployment

+Link to screencast for deployment:

 The Deployment is carried out on a remote AWS environment and automated using Ansible.
-The Ansible playbook is run using the command
+The Ansible playbook is run using the command:

 ```

  ansible-playbook deployScrumsterAWS.yml --vault-password-file ~/password.txt

  ```
+ The playbook is composed of the following steps:
+ 1. Create a new AWS VM
+ 2. Assign a fixed elastic IP to this VM
+ 3. Clone the code from our repository
+ 4. Build the code and produce a jar file
+ 5. Login to newly created VM and copy jar file to it
+ 6. Install depedencies to run jar on AWS VM
+ 7. Run the jar file using no hup

+We also have a relatively static Amazon lambda function as part of our architecture.
+This interacts with the AWS VM on which the service is running using calls to the static elastic IP address.

  *** In order to establish ssh connectivity with remote AWS instances we require a pem file which we keep on our local host, which cannot be shared.